At first, Rayea was afraid of getting her Myalept injection, but now she'll help me when it's time for her shot.

 - Which tests will I get?

-- What can I do if I experience side effects?
+- What should I do if I experience side effects?

 - Will my dose need to be increased over time?